andrjas/data_check/docs/csv_checks.md

 Each file starting with a '#' is regarded as a comment.
 You can use comments to annotate the date as they will be completely ignored.

-Only the data types strings and decimals are supported.
+Only the data types strings, decimals and date/timestamps (partially) are supported.
 Strings can be optionally enclosed in double quotes (").
 Empty strings are treated as null values.

+data_check recognizes if a column in a SQL query is a date or timestamp and converts the columns in the CSV automatically to timestamps.
+For some databases (PostgreSQL, MySQL) this only works for timestamp columns, not date columns.
+The date format in the CSV file is inferred, but it's best to use [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).

-Any other data type (e.g. date) must be converted to strings/varchar in the SQL query.
+Any other data type must be converted to strings/varchar in the SQL query.

 ## Generating expectation files